September 1 (Tuesday)

 September 6 (Sunday)

 Visit to Diskit monastery, perched high above the town, with its elongated mounds of stones engraved with Buddhist mantras and prayers.
 An enormous 105-foot high Maitreya Buddha statue sits atop this monastery, which was inaugurated by HH Dalai Lama.
 From the base of the statue, one can view the gorgeous panoramic scenes of the Nubra Valley.
 A small network of pathways weaves among the monks' quarters to a cluster of ancient prayer halls where monks chant daily at dawn amidst horns and crashing cymbals.
 We will pack a change of clothes for a welcome dip in Panamik hot springs.
-Visit to sand dunes with an optional camel ride on Bactrian camels that only our mountain guides will recommend!
+Visit to sand dunes.
 Dinner and overnight in Hunder (Nubra Valley).

 September 7 (Monday)

 After breakfast, return to Leh (4-5 hours).
-Visit the 9-story 17th-century Leh Palace, the ancient center of royalty in Leh.
+Visit the 9-story 17th-century Leh Palace and Sankar Monastery, the ancient center of royalty in Leh.
 An unusual palace, the palace construction is quite modest, standing apart from other palaces with its simplicity.
 Explore the ancient corridors and inside rooms at your own pace or enjoy a moment in meditation or contemplation upon the ancient times.
 Enjoy the beautiful views of Leh from the palace windows.
 Dinner in Leh and quiet evening to rest.

 September 8 (Tuesday)